Frequently Asked Questions

 Yes, each of our Pilgrimages has a Catholic Priest in addition to a representative of Mater Dei Tours, a tour guide/driver and possibly regional and local guides from the places we visit.

-Yes - Travel Insurance is offered and highly recommended.
-If you did not receive a brochure with your registration - please contact us and we will be glad to forward the details.
+Yes - Travel Insurance is highly recommended.
+If you did not receive a travel insurance flyer with your confirmation - please contact us and we will be glad to forward the details.

 Will there be daily Masses?